0xAF/openwebrxplus-deb-builder/README.md

 ```

 ## building DEB packages for selected platforms
-If you want to build DEB packages only, this should be enough.
+If you want to build DEB packages, this should be enough.
-It will use my prepared builder from docker hub.
 ```sh
 make build
 ```
-then you will find your .deb packages in `./owrx/<distro>/<release>/<arch>` folder.
+Then you will find your .deb packages in `./owrx/<distro>/<release>/<arch>` folder.

+This will use my prepared builders from docker hub and will build the debs for all distro/release/arch combination i've prepared.
+(The `Dockerfile-*` shows which distro/release combinations are supported).
+Default architectures are AMD64(X86_64), ARM64, ARMv7(ARMHF).
+If you want to disable some architectures, use `make settings`.

 ## create builder image for selected platforms in settings
 To create your builder image: